Careers Education and Guidance

 The guidance given will promote the best interests of the pupils to whom it is given.

-The Careers Education Information Advice and Guidance at the Skegness Academy is coordinated by Miss Draper, the full time Director of Careers.
+The Careers Education Information Advice and Guidance at the Skegness Academy is coordinated by Miss L Tyler, Careers Lead.

-As Director of Careers, she will be available to provide you with careers education, information and guidance to help you realise and fulfil your potential.
+As Careers Lead, she will be available to provide you with careers education, information and guidance to help you realise and fulfil your potential.

-Miss Draper is located in the Sixth Form Block and is available to discuss:
+Miss Tyler is located in the Sixth Form Block and is available to discuss:

 - Further Education – colleges and training in the area including apprenticeships.